Knowledge Base

 • Y is called the minor revision number.
 A change in minor revision number implies that new requirements are introduced while maintaining backward compatibility previously certified products

 • Z is called the editorial revision number.
-Editorial revisions include clarifications, integrate new transmitter designs into one document, and may add new test to the test specifications.
+Editorial revisions include clarifications, integrate new transmitter designs into one document (version 1.x series only), and may add new test to the test specifications.

 Current version of the Qi specification

-The current version of the Qi specification is version number 2.0.
+The current version of the Qi specification is version number 2.2.1.
 This version is available only to members of the Wireless Power Consortium.
-The Qi specification that is available for public download is version 1.3.
-The public version is always one revision behind the version that is available to members of the Wireless Power Consortium.
+The Qi specification that is available for public download is version 2.1.

 History of the Qi specification